MylesLandais/obsidian-sync/ITIL v4 foundations.md

 Optimize and automate
 # Four Dimensions of Service Management
 [What are the Four Dimensions of ITIL 4?](https://info.axiossystems.com/blog/what-are-the-four-dimensions-of-itil-4)

 ![[Pasted image 20211109101811.png]]
-Organizations and people
+*Represent the perspectives that apply to all services being managed* Organizations and people
 Information and technology - knowledge
 Partners and suppliers